itsrow47/itsRohit47/README.md

 #### Metadata
 - 👋 Name - Rohit Bajaj
 - 🦘 Location - Melbourne, Australia
-- 💻 Field of Study - Information Technlogy
+- 💻 Field of Study - Information Technology
-- 🔥 Years of Experience - 9 months Internship based experince
+- 🔥 Years of Experience - 9 months of Internship based experience
-- 🍃 Currently Learning Angular & TypeScript
+- 🍃 Currently learning - Angular, TypeScript, & DSA
 - 🍀 Open Source Contribution - OnTrack, a leading Learning Management System used by Top Universities including Deakin University, Monash University, and UNSW
 - 😃 Looking for **Internships** and **Graduate Level Roles**

 <hr>

 #### Overview
-Hi, i am a Melbourne based freelancer and a casual tutor at Deakin University where i help first year IT students with programming units.
-I am passionate about technology and love working with people, continous learner and action oriented individual excited to start my professioanl career in IT.
-Looking for full time internship/grad roles.
+Hi, I am a Melbourne-based freelancer and a casual tutor at Deakin University where I help first-year IT students with programming units.
+I am passionate about technology and love working with people, continuous learner and action-oriented individual excited to start my professional career in IT.
+Looking for full-time internship/grad roles.

 <hr>

 #### Education
-I have studied Bachelor's of IT and i have an inroductory knowledge of all things IT.
-Throughtout three years of studies, i got introduced to subjects like:
+I have studied Bachelor's of IT and I have an introductory knowledge of all things IT.
+Throughout three years of studies, i was introduced to subjects like:
 - Data Science
 - Cyber Security
 - Software development
-- User Centered Design & UX Fundaments
+- User-Centered Design & UX Fundaments
 - Cloud Computing
 - Computer Networking
 - Database Management
-- Bussiness Requirements Analysis
+- Business Requirements Analysis
 - 3D Design & Animation.

 <hr>